svn2github/wordpress-vip-plugins/simplechart/README.md

 When the post is rendered on the front end, this same data is used to bootstrap redrawing the same chart.

-### Installation on WordPress.com VIP
+### Installation for WordPress.com VIP themes

-1. Place the plugin in a directory inside your theme, e.g.  `mytheme/inc/wordpress-simplechart`
+1. Install and activate [Media Explorer](https://github.com/Automattic/media-explorer) in your development environment.
+It is loaded automatically as part of the platform on WordPress.com.
+1. Make sure that your VIP plugins repo is up to date.
+You can probably do this like `$ svn up` from `broadway/themes/vip/plugins`
-1. Add this line to your theme's `functions.php` to "activate" the plugin:
+1. Add this line in your theme's `functions.php`:

 ````
-require_once( get_template_directory() . '/inc/wordpress-simplechart/simplechart.php' );
+wpcom_vip_load_plugin( 'simplechart' );
 ````

-### Installation on non-VIP sites
+### Installation for non-VIP themes

 1. Install and activate [Media Explorer](https://github.com/Automattic/media-explorer)
 1. Install and activate the Simplechart plugin